pocomane/brewed-in-the-apocalypse/bita-strong.md

 that can cure an harm, the number is decreased by 1, and the harm is removed if it reaches 0.
 Sometimes a roll is needed for this.

+__Death__ Optionally, during the setup, decide a value for the sum of the harms, e.g. 8, that will trigger the character death.
+A player may always create a new character starting with the same number of traits of the others.

 __Release__ v0.1 released in 2023  under [Creative Common 0](https://creativecommons.org/share-your-work/public-domain/cc0/)